Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-nodes.rst

 MacOS
 =====

-To update MacOS nodes, you need to download and run the latest installer.
+To update the macOS node you need to delete the existing testnet database and install and run the new node.
+These are the steps.

+1. Stop the existing testnet node by running the **Concordium Node Stop Testnet** application.
+2. Navigate to the testnet node's data directory at ``/Library/Application Support/Concordium Node/Testnet/Data``
+3. Delete the directory named ``database-v4``.
-`Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-4.1.0-0.pkg>`_
+4. `Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-4.1.0-0.pkg>`_
+5. Install the new node version and start it.

 Ubuntu
 ======